-Up to four SNMP management stations can be specified.
-If you want to use SNMP trap notifications, do the following:
+If you want to use SNMP notifications, do the following:

-- 1. Check Enable SNMP Trap and key in the Community. - 2.
-Key in the IP address(es) and the service port number(s) of the computer(s) to be notified of SNMP trap events.
+- 1. Check Enable SNMP Agent and/or Enable SNMP Trap and enter the Community. - For SNMP Traps, enter the IP address(es) (in the Trap Receiver field) and the service port number(s) (in the Receiver Port field) of the computer(s) to be notified of SNMP trap events.
 The valid port range is 1-65535.
 The default port number is 162.

-Note: Make sure that the port number you specify here matches the port number used by the SNMP receiver computer.
+Note: Up to 4 SNMP trap receivers can be specified.
+Make sure that the port number you specify here matches the port number used by the SNMP receiver computer.